KXGN-TV

-KXGN-TV (channel 5) is a television station in Glendive, Montana, United States, affiliated with CBS.
-Owned by The Marks Group with a pending sale to Montana State University, it shares studios with radio stations KXGN (1400 AM) and KDZN (96.5 FM) on South Douglas Street in downtown Glendive; KXGN-TV's transmitter is located at Makoshika State Park.
-The station also airs news and other programs from the Montana Television Network, a network of CBS affiliates in Montana.
+KXGN-TV (channel 5) is a PBS member television station in Glendive, Montana, United States.
+Owned by Montana State University (MSU), it is operated as part of the Montana PBS state network, a joint venture with the University of Montana (UM).
+KXGN-TV broadcasts from a transmitter site in Makoshika State Park; master control and internal operations are based at the network's headquarters in the Visual Communications Building on the MSU campus in Bozeman.

-KXGN-TV is the only television station in Glendive, reckoned as the smallest television market in the United States.
-Nielsen Media Research ranks it last of the 210 designated market areas for television in the United States, with just 3,900 households.
-Its status as the smallest station in the United States has earned it notoriety in the broadcasting industry; over its history, publications including the Los Angeles Times and Sports Illustrated have profiled KXGN-TV.
-The station's lone local program, which ceased at the end of 2024, was a public affairs program covering issues in eastern Montana, though in the past it produced limited local newscasts, and it provides regional newscasts from CBS affiliate KTVQ in Billings.
+KXGN-TV is the only television station in Glendive, reckoned as the smallest television market in the United States: Nielsen Media Research ranks it last of the 210 designated market areas for television in the country with 3,900 households.
+From its 1957 launch until 2025, KXGN-TV was a commercial television station co-owned with KXGN and KDZN.
+Initially an independent, KXGN-TV became a primary CBS affiliate in 1962 and aired news and other programs from KTVQ in Billings and the Montana Television Network.
+By the time the station's studios were shuttered, its lone local production was a public affairs program covering issues in eastern Montana, though previously it produced limited local newscasts.
+Its status as the smallest station in the United States earned it notoriety in the broadcasting industry; over its history, publications including the Los Angeles Times and Sports Illustrated profiled KXGN-TV.

+The Marks Group purchased KXGN radio and TV in 1989 from the founding Moore family, and in the 2009 digital television conversion, added NBC on a subchannel.
+Following the 2022 death of president Stephen Marks, The Marks Group was broken up.
+KXGN radio and other Marks radio properties in Montana and North Dakota were sold separately from KXGN-TV in 2024, and at the end of that year, local programming and the NBC subchannel were discontinued.
+KXGN-TV and KYUS-TV in Miles City, the last broadcast properties owned by the Marks estate, were sold to MSU in 2025.

 History

 Moore ownership (1957–1989)

-The founder of KXGN-TV was Lewis W. Moore, who had moved from Havre to Glendive in 1945 and owned the Rose Theater.
+KXGN-TV was founded by Lewis W. Moore, who had moved from Havre to Glendive in 1945 and owned the Rose Theater.
 In 1948, he started KXGN radio as a hedge against the possible decline of the movie theater business and to reach rural consumers with advertisements for his picture house in Glendive.
 Because of the radio station, Moore was well positioned to start a television station.
 On December 21, 1956, his Glendive Broadcasting Corporation filed with the Federal Communications Commission (FCC) to build a new TV station on channel 5 in Glendive, having previously asked for the channel to be authorized in addition to UHF channel 18.
 The FCC approved on March 13, 1957, and KXGN-TV began broadcasting on November 1.

 We'd go to New York to see the networks, and they'd ask us where we were from.
 It was bad enough that we should tell them Montana, but when we added Glendive, well, they'd never heard of it.